 If it is a Trust, the minimum number of members required to register an NGO is

 three.
 Not all three members need to come from different states.
-Registering a society must have at least seven members from seven distinct Indian states.
+A society must have at least seven members from seven distinct Indian states.

 Which NGO is credible?